-Anant Modi is a Partner in FRA’s London office in the Forensic Accounting team.
+Anant Modi is a Consultant in FRA’s London office in the Forensic Accounting team.
 We sat down with Anant for the first in a series of spotlights on members of FRA’s global team of financial crime experts.

 Based on your experience in the firm, how do you find the FRA team or approach different from others in the market?